silverstripe/silverstripe-omnipay/README.md

 # SilverStripe Payments via Omnipay (Work in Progress)

+The aim of this module is to make it easy for developers to eaisly integrate the ability to pay for things with their SilverStripe application.
+There are many gateway options to choose from, and integrating with additional gateways has a structured approach that should be understandable.
+A high quality, simple to use payment module will help to boost the SilverStripe ecosystem, as it allows applications to be profitable.

-This module is intended to replace the SilverStripe Payment module.
-It provides a thin wrapping of the PHP Omnipay payments library.
+This module is a complete rewrite of the past Payment module.
+It is not backwards-compatible.
+In a nutshell, it provides a thin wrapping of the PHP Omnipay payments library.
 To understand more about omnipay, see: https://github.com/adrianmacneil/omnipay

 ## Requirements